adamdimeski/hydroIOT/README.md

 These scripts are implements as systemd services on a raspberry pi zero with a wifi dongle.

-Work on the project is currently active.
+Work on the project is currently dormant.

 Current Features:
-  - Remote Control of Fan/Lights
-  - Temperature and Humidity Readout

-Features Coming Soon:
-  - Automatic Control of Fan with respect to temperature and grow guide
-  - Lights Timer
-  - Remote control of fogger devices
-  - Camera View

 Hardware Components:
   - Raspberry Pi Zero with a USB wifi adaptor